xwero/idable-queries-core/README.md

 - getAll: returns array
 - isEmpty: checks the array size

-### BaseNamespaceCollection

-It is used to make the identifier placeholders in the queries shorter.

-The constructor only accepts `string` values.

-Extends `BaseCollection`.

 ### Chain

 Used to add closures to the `runChain` function.